 Our correspondents binged on Chinese military rations, dissected a gigantic Dutch spring roll, scoured rap lyrics for Chinese food references, stalked the elusive chow mein sandwich, and uncovered the key difference between Chinese- and English-language kung pao chicken recipes.

 Over the course of two years, the magazine's longform writing, cheeky infographics and lush photography found a passionately curious readership eager to digest in-depth stories that slice against the grain.

 Have you ever wondered about Kublai Khan's philosophy on vegetables, or the dining habits of midcentury Hakka grocery-men in the West Indies, or what sides to serve alongside a main course of roast locust?
 Or have you only begun to wonder right this second?

 You may just be a proud future owner of The Cleaver Quarterly print magazine.
 For as long as supplies last, pick up hard copies at one of our stockists in North America, Europe, Asia or Australia, or in our shop.

-We're excited to explore new intersections of paper, ink and Chinese food.
+The print magazine is currently on hiatus, but we're excited to explore new intersections of paper, ink and Chinese food.
 Keep an eye on our social media accounts for teasers of our tasty new print ventures.